GStechschulte/gstechschulte.github.io/content/posts/2024-11-30-c-callbacks/index.md

 Output array: [2.
 4. 6.
 8. 10.
 12.]
 ```

-Even though the code is being executed within Python, the `my_callback` does not invoke the Python interpreter each time it evaluates `my_callback`—making the code much faster.
+Even though the code is being executed within Python, `my_callback` does not invoke the Python interpreter each time the function is called—making the code much faster.

 ## "Call back" from Rust

-What if part of our library is written in Rust and needs to be able to call a Python function?
-Imagine performance is critical so Numba is used to create a C callback from the original Python function.
-This function pointer will then be passed to Rust where the "callback" is performed, i.e., `my_callback` is called from within Rust without ever invoking the Python interpreter!
+What if part of our library is written in Rust and needs to be able to call this Python function?
+Performance is critical so Numba is used to create a C callback from the original Python function.
+This function pointer will then be passed to Rust where the "callback" is performed, i.e., `my_callback` is called from within Rust without ever invoking the Python interpreter.

 The boundary between Rust and the C callback can be crossed using Rust's FFI.
 FFI lets Rust code call functions written in other programming languages (typically C/C++), and is ultimately all about accessing bytes that originate somewhere outside the Rust code.
 For that, Rust provides two primary building blocks:
 1. **Symbols**.
 Names assigned to particular addresses in a given segment of your binary that allow you to share memory between the external origin and your Rust code.